Fast-paced, agile application development

 The confidentiality, integrity and availability of information is of paramount importance as we protect the security and privacy of libraries and their users.
 We have dedicated security staff with backgrounds in libraries and higher education, as well as highly security-conscious industries such as financial services, government and defense.
 Our Global Security Services Team members hold a variety of industry-recognized, professional certifications, such as ISC2 Certified Information System Security Professional (CISSP), ISACA Certified Information Security Auditor, IAPP Certified Privacy Professional, and others.

 OCLC maintains an information security program that is certified to the ISO/IEC 27001 standard, an international benchmark.
-Other frameworks—such as US National Institute of Standards and Technology Security and Privacy Controls for Federal Information Systems, European Network and Information Security Agency Guidelines, and the Cloud Security Alliance, Cloud Controls Matrix—enable us to address concerns for both security and privacy.
+Other frameworks—such as US National Institute of Standards and Technology Security and Privacy Controls for Federal Information Systems and Organizations, European Network and Information Security Agency Guidelines, and the Cloud Security Alliance, Cloud Controls Matrix—enable us to address concerns for both security and privacy.

 Addressing all security perspectives